Tuesday, November 14, 2017

 27. Sheer Heart Attack

 Probably the best song that Roger Taylor wrote during the first half of the band's career was "Sheer Heart Attack", which was only an idea of a song when said album was made, thus finally finding a home a few years later on News of the World.
-While the Sex Pistols were recording Never Mind the Bullocks at an adjacent studio at the exact same time, Queen, (sans John Deacon, who's bass guitar duties Taylor himself once again laid down), ended up tracking their answer to the punk movement with "Sheer".
+While The Sex Pistols were recording Never Mind the Bullocks at an adjacent studio at the exact same time, Queen, (sans John Deacon, whose bass guitar duties Taylor himself once again laid down), ended up tracking their answer to the punk movement with "Sheer".
 Along with "Stone Cold Crazy", it stands as the most aggressive of all Queen songs.

 26. Under Pressure